 Written by Eddie Gordon

 Here are my two simple explanations of music's origins, practical and spiritual

 The distribution of music is the exchange of information (energy).
-The information recorded is delivered for sale as Vinyl, Tape, CD, MP3 etc. In the past it was analogue information (tape etc) these days its Digital information.
-When played on the Radio or TV or Streamed if the information recorded is deemed good enough it will be accepted and energise people to buy it or physically dance to it.
+The information recorded is delivered for sale as Vinyl, Tape, CD, MP3, Streaming etc. In the past it was analogue information (tape etc) these days its Digital information.
+When played on the Radio or TV or Streamed, if the information recorded is deemed good enough it will be accepted and energise people to buy it and even physically dance to it.

 Seriously, anything that forms a note is in the Melody camp and anything that hits a beat is in the Rhythm camp.
-So take away the beat then take away anything that hits a note and you've got silence.
+So take away the beat then take away anything that hits a note and you've got no sound.

 The first thing you learn to do independently as a baby is to crawl and then walk - in rhythm.